EvictionLab/eviction-lab-website/content/updates/blog/federal-eviction-moratorium-update.md

   <li>They understand that any unpaid rent may be required in full at the end of the eviction moratorium and that false or misleading statements may result in criminal and civil fines, penalties, damages, or imprisonment.</li>
 </ol>

-Each adult listed on the lease, rental agreement, or housing contract who qualifies for protection under the CDC's moratorium should complete and provide this declaration to the landlord or property manager.
+Each adult listed on the lease, rental agreement, or housing contract who qualifies for protection under the CDC's moratorium should complete and provide <a href="https://www.cdc.gov/coronavirus/2019-ncov/downloads/declaration-form.pdf" download target="_blank">this declaration</a> to the landlord or property manager.

-[again: link to declaration PDF for tenants]

 The order enumerates penalties for anyone who violates it, including fines of $100,000 to $500,000 and civil and criminal penalties.

+<p style="text-align:center;"><strong><a href="https://www.cdc.gov/coronavirus/2019-ncov/downloads/declaration-form.pdf" download target="_blank">Click Here for the Tenant Declaration Form</a></strong></p>

+We urge you to share this information widely.
+By 2018 American Community Survey estimates, this order could apply to up to 86% of renter households that had total household income below $100,000.
+In the 17 cities we’re tracking, we’ve already seen 43,526 eviction filings.
+This order could provide meaningful relief to families at risk of eviction and its devastating harms, especially if coupled with rent relief.

-Tenants who are threatened with eviction after providing this declaration should contact a legal services provider.
-A list of legal aid organizations is available on Just Shelter.
+Tenants who are threatened with eviction after providing this declaration or who have questions about eligibility should contact a legal services provider.
+A list of legal aid organizations is available on <a href="https://justshelter.org/community-resources" target="_blank">Just Shelter</a>.

 The CDC’s emergency action does not provide rent relief to tenants in the form of canceling rent or providing financial assistance to pay rent.
-Under this order, tenants still must pay what rent they can, and landlords are allowed to continue to charge late fees, penalties, or interest that results from non-payment or partial payment of rent as specified in the lease.
+Under this order, tenants still must pay what rent they can, and the order does not preclude landlords from charging late fees, penalties, or interest that results from non-payment or partial payment of rent as specified in the lease.
 At the end of the moratorium period (January 1, 2021), tenants will be responsible for all unpaid rent that accrues during the moratorium.

 The CDC moratorium does not preempt states and local jurisdictions from implementing or adopting more comprehensive eviction moratoriums and eviction prevention measures.
-That means that if a state, town, city, or county already stopped evictions or adopted other interventions (e.g. no late fees, no reporting to collection agencies, no eviction for any non emergency reason), that order is still in effect.
+That means that if a state, town, city, or county already stopped evictions or adopted other interventions (e.g., no late fees, no reporting to credit bureaus or collection agencies, no eviction for any non emergency reason), that order is still in effect.

-The Eviction Lab will continue to update our COVID-19 Housing Policy Scorecard, which tracks statewide housing policies, and COVID-19 Policies Table, which includes information about local orders, to keep renters informed about what policies exist in their states beyond the CDC moratorium.
-Renters who have questions about federal and local protections can reach out to legal aid attorneys to receive advice, including if they believe their landlord might be violating these policies.
-We've collected a list of legal aid organizations on our sister site, Just Shelter.
+The Eviction Lab will continue to update our <a href="/covid-policy-scorecard">COVID-19 Housing Policy Scorecard</a>, which tracks statewide housing policies, and <a href="/covid-eviction-policies">COVID-19 Policies Table</a>, which includes information about local orders, to keep renters informed about what policies exist in their states in addition to the CDC moratorium. <a href="https://nlihc.org/coronavirus-and-housing-homelessness" target="_blank">The National Low Income Housing Coalition</a> and <a href="https://www.nhlp.org/campaign/protecting-renter-and-homeowner-rights-during-our-national-health-crisis-2/" target="_blank">National Housing Law Project</a> will also continue to provide updates on <a href="https://mailchi.mp/nlihc.org/cta_090420-1202466?e=168ba82720" target="_blank">housing amidst the pandemic</a>.

-The Eviction Lab will also continue to update and expand the Eviction Tracking System, allowing us to monitor the efficacy of the new federal moratorium and observe filings after its expiration.
+The Eviction Lab will also continue to update and expand the <a href="/eviction-tracking/">Eviction Tracking System</a>, allowing us to monitor the impact of the new federal moratorium and observe filings after its expiration.

-We welcome property owners in working with us on an additional relief package in the coming weeks that will alleviate the need of tenants and property owners